 IALA will maintain a master list of eLoran stations on the Internet.
 Input to the master list will be prepared by each Administration.
 IALA will provide an electronic template that should be used for initial entry of station data and assembly of the complete Administration submission.
 After initial submission, Administrations will be responsible for updating their own sections of the IALA master list.
 The process to incorporate changes will require each Administration to provide a complete, updated section of the list for all the eLoran sites that they operate.
 Each complete submission will appear exactly as submitted.

+The service provider is recommended to publish that they follow IMO and IALA Recommendations for the provision of eLoran, giving emphasis to the provision of integrity information.

+Service provider needs to tell the user at which ports, or within which areas, they can expect to receive eLoran signals and where they can expect to meet the harbour requirements.

 Performance verification